NoelleDL/CV/README.md

 * During the **Acebook** project, our team initially struggled and didn't know where to begin.
 I implemented daily retros and stand-ups to facilitate communication and identify a path forward.
 In the end, we produced an [amazing product](https://github.com/NoelleDL/acebook-Underdogs).
 * As the **Mission Integration Program Coordinator**, I was hired to revitalize a cherished yet lifeless awards program.
 I identified areas for improvement including creating an automated submission resulting in a 200% increase in awards submission.

-#### Communication

-*  In the role of **Mission Integration Program Coordinator**, I engaged stakeholders through the executive level including development of communication strategies; provided consultative guidance to stakeholders affecting improvements in representation of Mission and Core Values; and led three staff advisory committees supporting Mission program improvement.
-* While in the role of **Communications Specialist**, I curated the monthly internal newsletter which highlighted local programs in over 60 countries.

 ## Education

 #### Makers Academy (February 2018 to May 2018)